 Your loved ones may not want to bathe, remember to bathe, or even completely forget how to bathe.

-In the case that you qualify for Medicaid and state sponsored plans, you can enquire about –
+In the case that you qualify for Medicaid and state sponsored plans, you can inquire about –

 Medicaid State Plan PCA Programs (Personal Care Attendant)